Ali-Haghayegh-Jahromi/STM32_LoRa_Communication_IOT_Data_Logging_System/README.md

 uint8_t key[AES_KEYLEN] = "xxxxxxxxxxxxxxxx";  // Encryption Key
 ```

-## Bootloader Firmware
+# Bootloader Firmware

-### Description
+## Description
 The Bootloader Firmware is an STM32-based firmware that facilitates the secure and reliable update of device firmware.
 It includes features for flashing, updating, and executing new firmware versions.
+The bootloader operates by initializing the SIM module, connecting to an update server via TCP, and managing firmware updates through a secure and verified process.

-### Key Features
+## Key Features

-- **File Handling:** Reads and writes update files from the SD card.
+- **File Handling**: Reads and writes update files from the SD card.
+The bootloader gathers lines of encrypted hex data from the update server, temporarily storing them before processing.
-- **Flash Programming:** Programs the new firmware into the STM32 flash memory.
+- **Flash Programming**: Programs the new firmware into the STM32 flash memory.
+After verifying the integrity of the received data, it decrypts the hex lines and rewrites the flash memory, ensuring the updated firmware is accurately programmed.
-- **Integrity Check:** Verifies the integrity of the received update before programming.
+- **Integrity Check**: Verifies the integrity of the received update before programming.
+Each line of data is checked for faults during transmission and again during the flashing process to prevent the installation of corrupted or incomplete firmware.
+- **SIM Module Initialization**: Initializes the SIM module to establish a TCP connection with the update server, enabling the download of firmware updates.
+- **Authentication and Version Control**: Authenticates the device with the server and sends the current firmware version to determine if an update is required.

-### Usage
+## Usage
 1. Place the update file on the SD card.
 2. The bootloader will read and program the new firmware automatically or manually based on the mode selected.
+3. If the update is initiated via the server:
+   - The bootloader connects to the update server using the SIM module.
+   - After authentication, the server sends the required update based on the current firmware version.
+   - The bootloader receives the encrypted hex data and verifies its integrity.
+   - The encrypted data is decrypted, and the firmware is updated in the flash memory line by line.

+## Flash Update Function

 ```c
 void flash_update(char* st) {
     // Function to update flash with new firmware data }
 ```

+## Bootloader Update Process

+1. **Initialization and Connection**:
+    - SIM Module Initialization: Ensures connectivity.
+    - Connecting to Update Server: Establishes a TCP connection for firmware update.

+2. **Authentication and Version Check**:
+    - Authentication: Verifies device identity.
+    - Sending Firmware Version: Determines if an update is required.

+3. **Firmware Update Process**:
+    - Receiving Encrypted Hex Lines: Collects update data from the server.
+    - Integrity Check: Verifies the data's integrity.

+4. **Flash Memory Update**:
+    - Reading and Decrypting Firmware: Reads the encrypted firmware line by line.
+    - Writing to Flash Memory: Rewrites flash memory with the decrypted firmware.
+    - Error Checking: Halts update if any discrepancies are found.

+5. **Finalization**:
+    - Successful Update Verification: Ensures the firmware is correctly installed.
+    - Rebooting the System: Reboots to apply the new firmware.

 # Main Firmware